No awards season is complete without a facial, and celebrity British aesthetician Adeela Crown knows this well.

 She examines my skin and quickly identifies my problem areas: adult and hormonal acne (e.g. my new chin pimple), scarring and dry spots.
 Then, after cleansing with C.E.O.
 C + E Micro-Dissolve Cleansing Oil, she applies a mask of even parts Good Genes Lactic Acid Treatment and Ceramic Slip to exfoliate and give the skin clarity and radiance.

 After about a minute comes her first tool: the Clarisonic.
 As she slowly moves it around my face, I can feel the exfoliation and dry patches clearing off.

 But the real treat is about to come: her skin dance.
 “It’s literally where my hands just sing and dance on your face.
-And yes, there’s slapping and there’s tapping and there’s all sorts of dancing moves on cheeks and foreheads and sculpting, and so on.
+And yes, there’s slapping and there’s tapping and there are all sorts of dancing moves on cheeks and foreheads and sculpting, and so on.
 But that’s the fun part,” she says.

 The skill is not something that is taught, she says.
 Instead, she has incorporated techniques she has learned over the years from Hong Kong to Hungary to make her signature skin dance.

 “It’s almost like cardio for your skin,” she says.
 Filled with lymphatic drainage and sculpting (yes, she will even go in your mouth if she sees fit), her hands work all the angles of your face.
 “People pay a lot of money to come and get slapped.”

 After the slapping, we cool down with C.E.O.
 Glow Vitamin C + Turmeric Face Oil, a new Sunday Riley product that will not be released until March, which uses THD ascorbate and golden turmeric to improve radiance and instantly absorbs into the skin.
 After gently applying the gorgeous oil to my face with a brush, she follows with LightStim LED light to help the product penetrate the skin deeper — and it is UV-free light, so it is safe to use on the skin.